-It’s time well spent if you can identify a problem that could cost thousand to repair if not tended to.
-Inspections should be conducted aannually.
+It’s time well spent if you can identify a problem that could cost thousands to repair if not tended to.
+Inspections should be conducted annually.
 When managing rental property, rent collection is only one part of the job.
 Preservation of the value is equally important and only inspections followed by appropriate maintenance can help ensure that the condition of the property will not cause a decline in value.

 One final note; a written record of all inspections should be maintained for several years.
 In addition to helping track the effectiveness of maintenance and any trends in the overall condition, this report can be useful in court to provide evidence that there is an interest taken by the landlord and that defects noted are repaired.
 Written inspection reports and written repair records will show a court that the property owner takes an active interest and cares about the property.